VezertVezert

 Restructuring changes how your content is organised and connected — the hierarchy, URLs, and navigation.
 Redesigning changes how it looks.
 You can restructure without redesigning, and often should.
 A structural overhaul paired with a visual redesign multiplies the risk of something going wrong.
 If your design is fine but your structure isn't, fix the structure first.
 For businesses undertaking a full rebuild, our corporate website development guide covers how to approach architecture decisions alongside the broader development strategy.

-Structure Is Strategy — Don't Treat It Like an Afterthought
+Website Structure Is Strategy — Don't Treat It Like an Afterthought

 Website structure planning isn't glamorous.
 It doesn't produce the kind of before-and-after screenshots that make stakeholders nod approvingly in a meeting.
 But it's the single most impactful decision you'll make in any web project, because every other decision — design, content, SEO, performance — either builds on it or is constrained by it.